EGI-Federation/documentation/content/en/users/data/management/rucio/commands/_index.md

   this blank will allow Rucio to decide which RSE(s) are best.
 - `nrandom` allows you to specify a number and if the target is a dataset or container will download n files from that DID.
-This allows you to check are correct before commiting to download the entire dataset or container.
+This allows you to check are correct before committing to download the entire dataset or container.
 - `dids` is the data identifier for the file, dataset or container you wish to download.